 When am I billed and when is it due?

 Undergraduate students are generally billed mid-July and mid-November and are due August 15 and December 15 respectively.
 Please note if you are a Continuing Education or Graduate Student you are never billed by the College since payment in full is expected at the time of registration.

 What is a Banner ID?

-A Banner ID number is a 9 digit number (usually starting with triple zeros) that is automatically assigned to a student when they apply to Providence College.
+A Banner ID number is a 9 digit number that is automatically assigned to a student when they apply to Providence College.
 It is a unique identifier which replaces the need to search for students in our database by using a social security number thus increasing a student’s privacy and security.

 What is a FERPA Agreement?

 The Family Educational Rights and Privacy Act (FERPA) of 1974 as Amended, also known as the Buckley Amendment, help protect the privacy of student school records.
 If the student wishes to have any information disclosed or discussed with a parent(s) or any other designated individual, a FERPA Release and Photo Release Form must be filed with the Office of the Registrar.
 Once the appropriate written authorization by the student is received in this office, designated individuals may be informed of the student’s status at Providence College including but not limited to financial information, grades, academic standing, and disciplinary violations.